thinkorswim vs. E*Trade Introduction

 - Multi-leg orders

-- Time & sales data
+- Time & sales

-- Full-screen charting with many tools
+- Full-screen charts with many tools

 - Margin calculator

-- Profit-loss diagrams
+- Profit/loss diagrams

-- Live streaming of Bloomberg TV
+- Live Bloomberg TV

 Website Links